sowmya-ch-19/sowmya-ch-19/README.md

 - 👀 I’m interested in learning new technologies
 - 🌱 I’m currently learning LLM
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me through linkedin
+- 📫 How to reach me through https://www.linkedin.com/in/sowmya-cherukupally-a92911251/
 - 😄 Pronouns: She/Her